bobkocisko/libgui/README.md

 em->UpdateEverything();
 ```

 The UpdateEverything method of ElementManager is a way to force an arrangement and painting of all Elements in all Layers.
 This method should be used very sparingly because it is usually overkill when specific Elements move or change contents over the course of the application's lifetime.
-It should, however, be called whenever the window is resized because it is likely that most of the Elements in the window will have to be updated and it is then more performant to update everything.
+It should, however, be called when the window is displayed for the first time and also whenever the window is resized because it is likely that most of the Elements in the window will have to be updated and it is then more performant to update everything.

+#Acknowledgements
+* First, to give credit where it's due, I want to thank my Creator for providing the inspiration and ability both to begin and continue developing this library.
+* Some of the ideas for element management and arrangement as well as the MVVM support are borrowed from Microsoft's Windows Presentation Foundation, which I used extensively for a number of years in various projects.
+* Some of the ideas of element arrangement are borrowed from observations of the Qt Quick QML syntax.